TerragonDE/OpenFOAM/README.md

 https://www.youtube.com/playlist?list=PLeVTllFUlYNCt1H-08fAvwwvi1hJkKhDk

-# Workflow
+# My Workflow
-1. (1) https://www.youtube.com/watch?v=yDRQf7fcAlg : Create a Geometry in FreeCAD or any other CAD Application -> export .STP file
+1. (1) https://www.youtube.com/watch?v=yDRQf7fcAlg : Create a Geometry in FreeCAD -> export .stp file
-2. (2) https://www.youtube.com/watch?v=mnj0UcPItu8 : Generate a Mesh in Salome by importing STP file and -> export .UNV file
+2. (2) https://www.youtube.com/watch?v=mnj0UcPItu8 : Generate a Mesh in Salome, import .stp file -> export .unv file
-3. (3) https://www.youtube.com/watch?v=E0AzNABWrow : Change the type of "walls" from "patch" to "wall" in generated constant/polyMesh/boundary file for turbulent simulations
+3. (3) https://www.youtube.com/watch?v=E0AzNABWrow : Copy .unv mesh in case folder and run in terminal -> ideasUnvToFoam meshname.unv
-4. Copy UNV file i a prepared case folder and run in terminal: -> ideasUnvToFoam meshname.unv
+4. Change the type of "walls" from "patch" to "wall" in generated constant/polyMesh/boundary file for turbulent simulations
-5. Run case in terminal in the root case folder: -> interFoam
+5. Run the case in terminal in the root case folder: -> interFoam
 6. Visualize case in a second terminal in the root case folder: -> paraFoam

-## Case file Standards
+## My Case file Standards
 1. Mesh is generated with group-names "inlet", "outlet" and "walls"
 2. Gravity is applied in minus z-axis direction
 3. Only water and air phases are defined in the cases